Lying on Your Insurance Application? Here’s What Happens

 2 minute read

-• Lying on your car insurance application can lead to claim denials, policy cancellations, and legal consequences.
+• Lying on a car insurance application can lead to claim denials, meaning the insurer may refuse to pay for damages after an accident.

 How Lies Affect the System and Honest Drivers